-To return to the subject of Poincaré, space (the Meaning) leads the Movement (the expansion of the Meaning) and the Movement makes the space (the Meaning) Exist.
-Space and Movement coemerge from the perspective of the subject.
+Back to Poincaré, space (the Meaning) leads the Movement (the expansion of the Meaning) and the Movement makes the space (the Meaning) Exist.
+Space and Movement co-emerge from the perspective of the subject.

-The most significant is that this conclusion can be generalized from the notion of location to the notion of State:
+The most significant is that this conclusion can be generalized from the notion of space to the notion of state: